Lab271/demo-paragraphica/README.md

 # paragraphica
 Our remake of the paragraphica project by [Bjoern Karmann](https://bjoernkarmann.dk/project/paragraphica).
 This codebase is setup such that it can be tested from any developer laptop without the need of a Raspberry or GPS devices.
+Working title is now gpt_viewmaster, our GPT pane on the world.

 Be sure to set the environ variables first